creeperplayer20/ProfileUI/README.md

   <img src="https://github.com/CreeperPlayer20/ProfileUI/blob/master/Logo.PNG" alt="ProfileUI logo" title="Aimeos" align="center" />

-# ProfileUI
-This plugin is about ProfileUI, you can set in it perks or player settings.
+# ProfileUI This a PocketMine-MP plugin that lets you use a profile user interface that you can set perks or player settings inside it.